nathantannar4/InputBarAccessoryView/README.md

 ## Changelog

+- 1.1.1
+        - AutocompleteManager bug fixes and customization improvements
+- 1.1.0
+        - AttactchmentManager
 - 1.0.0
-	- A more refined autocomplete
+	- A more refined AutocompleteManager
-	- Layout bug fixes
+	- Auto-layout bug fixes

 *pre-release versions not documented*